BenjaminDavidPinter/Jobby/README.md

 - ~~Specify number of threads on a job~~
 - Event Driven Task Continuations
     - Expose methods through IJobbyJob<T> which allow the user to control what happens when a jobby job fails/succeeds.
-        - These methods should have some standard options for; 'RequeueJob', 'Wait(X Mills)' etc.
+        - These methods should have some standard options for;'RequeueJob', 'Wait(X Mills)' etc.
 - ~Add custom run conditions; ```Func<bool>``` which users can implement to stop their jobs from running accoding to some custom condition.~
 - Pass a CancellationToken to IJobbyJob<T> Run() method